ClarytyLLC/docs/src/docs/tutorials/pages/build-engine-using-developer-app/README.md

 This will fire up the 'hello-world` container in *test mode*, exposing ports 9090 and 8080 for WebHooks and Test Console App.

 > `--rm` tag is added in the [run](https://docs.docker.com/engine/reference/commandline/run/) command to remove the container when it exits.
-This mitigates the  `container is already running` error when you re rerun it.
+This mitigates the  `container is already running` error when you rerun it.

 2. If your engine launched normally, you should see a console message something like this: